piux2/learn_gno/learn/realm.md

     gno.lang/r/your_contract_name

-A real package is a smart contract with persistent state and usually exposing exteranl methods for other external account or contract to call.
+A realm package is a smart contract with persistent state and usually exposing exteranl methods for other external account or contract to call.

+You can NOT have sub directory path after your contract name in the realm package

+     gno.lang/r/your_contract_name/sub_contract_name NOT allowed.

-You can NOT have sub directory path afer your contract name. the contract name is also the folder and go package that could contain one to multiple file.gno contract file name.
+the contract name is also the folder and go package name that could contain one to multiple file.gno contract file name.